Home to school/college transport

 Why should something as fundamental to the education of children as being able to get to school be in dispute?
 It seems basic logic to say if you cannot get to school then you cannot even start being educated.
 The law regarding provision of free home to school transport is actually very clear in this area.
 It applies to all children - not just those with SEN and/or a disability.

-The law requires that a Local Authority arrange free, suitable, home to school transport for children of compulsory school age who are “eligible” to their nearest suitable school.
+The law requires the LA to arrange free, suitable, home to school transport for children of compulsory school age who are “eligible” to their nearest suitable school.

 Having SEN and or a disability is one of the criteria for being an eligible child.